cerc-io/stack-orchestrator/app/data/stacks/mainnet-eth/README.md

   mainnet_eth_lighthouse_1_data: ./data/mainnet_eth_lighthouse_1_data
 ```
 In addition, a stack-wide port mapping "recipe" can be applied at the time the
 `laconic-so deploy init` command is run, by supplying the  desired recipe with the `--map-ports-to-host` option.
-The following recipies are supported:
+The following recipes are supported:
 | Recipe | Host Port Mapping |
 |--------|-------------------|
 | any-variable-random | Bind to 0.0.0.0 using a random port assigned at start time (default) |